soukhova/Spatial-Availability-Measure/workshop/README.md

 12. Compare to the global jobs/population ratio.
 13. In which of the two population centers is the risk of unemployment higher?
 Discuss.
-14. What do you think would happen if $\alpha$ was less than one or greater than one?
+14. What do you think would happen if $\beta$ was less than one or greater than one?
 Explain.

 ### Solution: Part 1

-The spatial availability is as follows: $$
+The spatial availability is as follows:

+$$
 \begin{array}{l}
 V_{a} = 47.1 \text{ jobs}\\
 V_{b} = 102.9 \text{ jobs}